olivierhaustrate/ccwp-2/README.md

  3. Run `composer install`
  4. Create a `local-config.php` in `/config` with your DB details
  5. Visit your new install in your browser in order to complete WordPress' installation
+ 6. Grab a fresh copy of _underscores (check sass option) to use as starter theme
+ 7. Edit themename in .bowerrc, gulpfile.js, wp-config.php, .gitignore
+ 8. Run `npm install`
+ 9. Run `bower install`
+ 10. `@import` susy grid and breakpoint-sass into style.scss
+ 11. `enque_script` in function.php to add Modernizer
+ 12. Run `gulp` to watch files changes, compile your sass...
- 6. That's it, you're done
+ 7. That's it, you're done

 Folders/files structure
 ----------------